hackclub/hackclub/workshops/online-pong/README.md

     this.maxClients = 2 // Only 2 players per Pong game!
     this.clock.start() // Start the game clock, a colyseus feature we'll use later }

+  // These are some empty methods we'll write later:

   update (delta: number) {